atmodatcode/conda-vs-mamba/README.md

 python magicsplot.py
 ```

-Go to the Jupyter Home Page but, click on mymagicsplot.png to view the plot.
+Go to the Jupyter Home Page Tab, click on *mymagicsplot.png* to view the plot.

 ### Save your tgif environment